 The captain sneered.
 "So that's how it is?
 A coward to the end.
 Fine then.
 Penelope may hold this against me, but she's the better for it.
 Maybe Devereux Manor will have a real phantom now, eh?"

-Jeremiah's eyes were wide, but his hand was steady as he set the smoking pistol on an end table.
+Jeremiah's eyes were wide, but his hand was steady as he set his smoking pistol on an end table.

-"Please sir, you kill me," said Jeremiah.
-"Your wife, she's a cruel woman.
+"You kill me," said Jeremiah.
+"Your wife is a cruel woman.
 If she finds out what I did..."
 He turned away.
 "It'll be better if you do it."

 "But the captain?" said Jeremiah.